demisto/content/Packs/GoogleSheets/Integrations/GoogleSheets/README.md

 ### google-sheets-sheet-clear
 ***
 Clears values from a spreadsheet.
 The caller must specify the spreadsheet ID and range.
-Only values are cleared -- all other properties of the cell (such as formatting, data validation, etc..) are kept.
+Only values are cleared.
+All other properties of the cell (such as formatting, data validation, etc..) are kept.

 #### Base Command